 At Wine Bar George, Napa Valley doesn’t feel all that far away.
 Designed to feel like an estate-style wine bar, Wine Bar George pairs up over 140 wines and frozen wine cocktails with cheese, charcuterie, and other small bites and family-style sharing platters.
 If you can, grab a seat in one of the extra-comfy sofas upstairs to truly feel like you’re having a glass of vino at your rich friend’s vacation home.

-Best Disney Springs Quick Service Restaurants
+Best Disney Springs Counter-Service Restaurants

 4 Rivers Cantina Barbacoa Food Truck | West Side